BobRay/GetMyComponent/readme.md

 installed GetMyComponent, the MyComponent files will be in place at assets/mycomponents/mycomponent/.

 From that point on, the GetMyComponent package should be ignored.
-Note that if you uninstall or remove it, all the files of MyComponent will be removed.
+Note that if you uninstall or remove it, however, all the files of MyComponent will be removed.